The Netherlands

 Final Act of the London Conference divides the province:

-in personal union with the Kingdom of the Netherlands.
+with the Kingdom of the Netherlands.
+5

 Sep